DSC-Galgotias/Task-2-GDSC/README.md

 ## Task-2 : Create a Simple DSC Website using any Techstack.

 This task is meant for second year students.
-You can also use any other technologies other than HTML and CSS.

 ### Instructions: